 One way an inspector can minimize potential liability and lay the foundation for a successful comparative negligence defense is to give the client as much information as possible prior to the home purchase.
 Provide the client with a thorough report -- including digital photos -- that clearly identifies any defects or issues that should be investigated further before he or she purchases the property.
 When the client later claims that s/he would not have bought the property if the inspector had noted a particular defect or concern in his report, the inspector’s lawyer wants nothing more than to hand the report to the testifying client and point out where the inspector did note the defect or claim.

-INSPECTOR does not perform engineering, architectural, plumbing, or any other job function requiring an occupational license in the jurisdiction where the inspection is taking place, unless the inspector holds a valid occupational license, in which case he/she may inform the CLIENT that he/she is so licensed, and is therefore qualified to go beyond this basic home inspection and, for additional fee, perform additional inspections beyond those within the scope of the basic home inspection.
-Any agreement for such additional inspections shall be in a separate writing.
+We do not perform engineering, architectural, plumbing, or any other job function requiring an occupational license in the jurisdiction where the property is located.
+If we hold a valid occupational license, we may inform you of this and you may hire us to perform additional functions.
+Any agreement for such additional services shall be in a separate writing.